starlessvoiid/Chat-App/README.md

 # Chat-App
-Chat App using React, Redux, Redux Saga and Web Sockets
+Chat App using React, Redux, Redux Saga and Web Sockets and Vite ofc.